davidterroso/D/documentation.md

- ┃ ┗ readOCT.py # Reads and saves the OCT's B-scans so that it can be saved in the user's computer ┣ networks # Folder that contains the Python files that contain the CNNs used in this project ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┗ unet.py # U-Net model in PyTorch
+ ┃ ┗ readOCT.py # Reads and saves the OCT's B-scans so that it can be saved in the user's computer ┣ networks # Folder that contains the Python files that contain the CNNs used in this project ┃ ┣ __init__.py # Despite not having code in it, marks the folder as a possible library and allows its use in Jupyter ┃ ┣ loss.py # Contains the loss functions that will be used to train the models ┃ ┗ unet.py # U-Net model in PyTorch
  ┣ splits # Will contain all the train-test splits
  ┃ ┣ segmentation_test_splits.csv # Contains the index of the volumes that will be used in the testing of the segmentation models